bitnami/containers/containers/wordpress/README.md

 ## Using Docker Compose

-The recommended way to run Wordpress is using Docker Compose using the following `docker-compose.yml` template:
+The recommended way to run WordPress is using Docker Compose using the following `docker-compose.yml` template:

 ```yaml
 version: '2'